Measurements on Melting Pressure, Metastable Solid Phases, and Molar Volume of Univariant Saturated Helium Mixture: Results

 It shows the results of new nucleations at constant temperatures and the continuous temperature sweeps.
 The continuous data have been averaged to reduce scatter.
 The required pressures for nucleations are also indicated.
 The melting pressure of pure $^4$He is plotted for reference.
 The two dash-dotted curves are the results of earlier calculations for the hcp and bcc phases \cite{MeltPresCalc}.
 The melting pressures of new nucleations and the required nucleation pressures are also given in Table~\ref{Tab:Pm}.

 As seen in Fig.~\ref{Fig:Pm}, the continuous temperature sweeps give results very similar to new nucleations, even though the equilibrium $^3$He concentration in the solid phase varies greatly with temperature.
 We thus note that the liquid-solid interface remains in equilibrium at all times either because concentration gradients remain trapped inside the solid phase and cause no problems, or for the more unlikely reason of very fast $^3$He concentration relaxation within the solid.
 This is important for the practical use of the mixture melting pressure as a thermometer.
+We collected data at about ten-second intervals and thus could not notice effects taking place more rapidly.

 Low temperature expansion for the melting pressure of the solubility saturated helium mixture can be obtained by fitting a quartic polynomial to the shown data.
 Restricting this to temperatures below $T=140$~mK gives $P_\mathrm{m}/\mathrm{MPa} = 2.5663 + 1.2846 (T/\mathrm{K})^2 - 2.0651 (T/\mathrm{K})^4$.
 The fit was first performed using a second order polynomial below $T=60$~mK and the second order term was kept constant in the quartic fit.
 Odd powers have been omitted, since this is a Fermi system.
 The differences between the measured values and the fits are plotted in Fig.~\ref{Fig:PdiffLowT} together with the difference to the calculated pressure of Ref.~\cite{MeltPresCalc}.